kylecorry31/Trail-Sense/guides/en-US/guide_tool_tides.txt

 The Tides tool helps you keep track of tides at a specific location.
-Trail Sense operates offline, so you'll need to manually input the tides you wish to monitor.

 ## Create a tide table
 Before venturing into coastal areas, consult an official tide table for accurate times and water heights.
 Once you have this information, follow these steps to import it into Trail Sense's Tide tool: